matter-labs/zksync-lite-docs/docs/zkevm/README.md

 ### When can I deploy?

-To get started visit the [zkSync 2.0 Documentation](https://v2-docs.zksync.io/dev/).
+To get started visit the [zkSync Era Documentation](https://era.zksync.io/docs/).

 ### What is the status of Zinc?